edgedb/edgedb-js/qb/RFC.md

 ## WITH clauses

 During the query rendering step, the number of occurrences of each expression are tracked.
-All expressions that are referenced more than once and all orphan clauses are extracted into a top-level WITH block.
+All expressions that are referenced more than once and are not explicitly defined in a `WITH` block (with `e.with`), are extracted into the nearest `WITH` block that encloses all usages of the expression.

 ```ts
 const a = e.set(e.int64(1), e.int64(2), e.int64(3));